img

 • Legacy System to Agile PLM System

 Agile PLM has an interactive and user-friendly import interface that supports specific templates that can help in regulating any exported data into Excel format.
 Agile data movement is an important step.
+To migrate from a file to PLM SaaS is also an integral step.

 Legacy system data is extracted in Excel formats or converted into Excel spreadsheets after extraction.
 The aim is to help make the data migration smooth and error-free for PLM migration.